Mental Health Resources Impacting Millions of Young Adults

 Scroll over the map to see our impact across the country.

 Schools in the JED Campus program participate in a four-year strategic collaboration with JED.
 During that time, we work together to assess and enhance efforts currently underway and focus on supporting positive, lasting, systemic change in the campus community related to suicide prevention and mental health promotion.
-More than 340 colleges and universities representing over 4.5 million students are currently JED Campuses.* Learn more about the impact of JED Campus.
+Nearly 350 schools representing over 4.5 million students are currently JED Campuses.* Learn more about the impact of JED Campus.

 ULifeline is an online resource center offering college students information about emotional health issues, resources available on their campus, and a set of confidential mental health self-screening tools.
 JED provides ULifeline to all colleges and universities free of charge, regardless of the size or type of institution.
 Currently, more than 1,800 colleges and universities are registered on ULifeline.*